vacp2p/rfc/content/docs/rfcs/70/README.md

 It will require using SHA256 instead of SHA512.
 SHA3 is not supported neither by the Noise Framework nor by the digital signatures involved in the X3DH.
 - Concerning the hardness of the ADKG, the proposal lies on the Discrete Logarithm assumption.
-- In order to improve forward-secrecy in TreeKEM users MUST use an updatable public-key encryption scheme.
+- In order to improve forward-secrecy in TreeKEM users MUST use a UPKE scheme.

 # Copyright